-Any non-citizen, including those in the United States on a visa or with permanent residency status, can face deportation if they are convicted of a crime.
+Any non-citizen, including those in the United States on a visa or with permanent residency status, can face deportation if they are convicted of a crime, or fraud is detected.
 Individuals with no legal status can face deportation if they are simply arrested.
-It is important to consult with an attorney familiar with immigration law in addition to the criminal attorney that you have.
-A criminal attorney can help you to clear or reduce the charges against you but only an immigration attorney can adequately provide legal advice and assistance to prevent any deportation action against you during the course of your trial or after.
+It is important to consult with an immigration law attorney, in addition, to rely on the criminal law attorney that you may have.
+A criminal defense attorney can represent you in the criminal law system by helping you reduce the charges against you or getting a case dismissed.
+However, only an immigration attorney can adequately provide legal advice and assistance to avoid the harsh immigration consequences or deportation action arising from criminal prosecutions during your trial or even after.

-Oftentimes, non-citizens are placed in the “custody” of Immigration Customs Enforcement (ICE) but held at the county jail while awaiting trail.
-While under ICE custody, non-citizens are usually ineligible for bail or a bond.
-An immigration judge determines the eligibility of a bond based on the following factors:
+Oftentimes, non-citizens are placed in the “custody” of Immigration Customs Enforcement (ICE) but held at the county jail while awaiting trial.
+Once they are transferred to an immigration detention center, an immigration judge determines the eligibility for bond based on a multitude of factors:

-- How much of a flight risk the noncitizen is if released
+- How much of a flight risk the noncitizen may present

-- If the non-citizen is eligible for any immigration benefits
+- Whether the non-citizen is eligible for immigration benefits

-Our law firm has experience helping individuals present evidence to their ties to their family and community, that they do not pose a risk if released, and can file the necessary waivers or petitions to aid in maintaining (or gaining) your immigration status.
-We work diligently for our clients and their families to remove ICE holds and allow them to stay at home to prepare for their case.
+Our law firm helps individuals present strong cases for bond.
+We work diligently for our clients and their families to fight ICE holds and allow the foreign national to stay at home to prepare for their case.